 What is it Froggy?

 ...
-This essay’s gone off the rails into psycho crystal ball land.
+This essay’s gone off the rails into psychic crystal ball land.

 Scratch the last two paragraphs.
-Mr. Peikoff’s outbreak of common sense, several years ago and buried inside an obscure audio podcast, means nothing.
+Mr. Peikoff’s outbreak of common sense, years ago and buried inside an obscure audio podcast, means nothing.
 The standout fact is that he supports, has always supported, Yaron Brook and the rest of the immigration enthusiasts at ARI.
-He gives them a platform from which to broadcast their anti-American poison, and rewards them with six figure incomes while they do it.
-They produce audio clips, video shows, talk shows, editorials, interviews, blogs, social media, a national student newspaper, an email newsletter, so far one congressional staff talk – all hawking open borders.
+He gives them a platform from which to broadcast their anti-American poison, and they are rewarded with six figure incomes while they do it.
+They produce audio clips, video shows, talk shows, editorials, interviews, blogs, social media, an email newsletter, so far one congressional staff talk – all hawking open borders.
 As far as immigration is concerned Mr. Peikoff is no better than a Leftist America hater.
 He fails to see the contradiction – whether in an ideal America or the America of today – between everyone on earth having a right to move here, and the philosophy he claims to defend.

 He wants to “change the world,” his bosom associate speaks of “changing the culture.”
 We don’t want a new world or changed culture, not in their sense of new and change.
 If to them that is philosophically defective they can make the most of it.

-In contrast to the self-proclaimed perfect philosophical specimens at ARI, the immigration disaster is very real to rank and file Objectivists.
+In contrast to the self-proclaimed Objectivist leaders at ARI, the immigration disaster is very real to rank and file Objectivists.
 Few of them have the high income ARI leaders do to insulate themselves from the demographic effect of what those leaders advocate.
 Students still debate the immigration issue among themselves.
-Even some of the better known and better heeled Objectivist bloggers (though no official ones) allow some real debate on the subject, rather than the easy takedown wrestling match the conclusion of which we just witnessed.
+Even some of the better known and better heeled Objectivist bloggers (though no official ones) allow some real debate on the subject unlike the easy takedown wrestling match the conclusion of which we just witnessed.

 The continued rumbling from the hinterland prompted the Peikoff podcast of 2 March 2015: “Why is there no agreement among Objectivists on the issue of immigration?” hosted by Yaron Brook.
 Before we get to Mr. Brook’s answer we examine the chinks in the armor Mr. Peikoff once used, and some Objectivists use now, to intellectually oppose advocates of today’s Third World invasion.

-Mr. Peikoff claimed that though open immigration is morally required in an ideal libertarian society (a totally false claim we maintain, but let it pass), open immigration is impractical in a welfare state.
-For short call Objectivists who believe this, “Practic-Oists.”
-One problem with the Practic-Oist “laissez-faire open-borders good, welfare-state open-borders bad” position is what one might call the cause-effect continuity problem.
+Mr. Peikoff claimed that open immigration is morally required in an ideal libertarian society (a totally false claim we maintain, but let it pass), but is impractical in a welfare state – laissez-faire open-borders good, welfare-state open-borders bad.
+One problem with that position – call it “Practic-Oist” – is what one might call the cause-effect continuity problem.
 Even those in the Practic-Oist camp believe that a society that is predominately laissez-faire must, morally, have open borders.
 Where do you draw the line?
 At what point does creeping statism entail closing the borders?
 Are we at that point?

-Another problem is that compared to that scenario, from open borders to closed borders, the actual order of events in America progressed in the reverse direction until the Silly Sixties.
-To start with, there was virtually no immigration from the Revolutionary War to the 1830’s – the population grew by natural increase, not by immigration – and virtually no non-northwest European immigration (except for slaves, unfortunately) until the late 19th century.
+Another problem is that going from open borders to closed borders reverses the actual order of events in American history.
+From the Revolutionary War to the 1830’s there was virtually no immigration – the population grew by natural increase, not by immigration – and virtually no non-northwest European immigration (except for slaves, unfortunately) until the late 19th century.
 The Civil War was a huge leap from predominately laissez-faire towards statism, statism which was further augmented after the borders became more open toward the end of the 19th century.
-[4]
+[5]

 Another problem is psychological.
 No one wants to think he lives in a slave state.
-A healthy person tends to be optimistic, accentuate the positive as the old song goes.
+A healthy person tends to be optimistic: accentuate the positive, eliminate the negative, as the old song goes.
 Consequently he thinks America is freer than it actually is.
 Wherever a Practic-Oist might draw the line between laissez-faire and welfare state, society seems closer to laissez-faire than it really is, and thus – in the Practic-Oist view – closer to the moral imperative of open borders than it really is.

 All of which leaves a hole in Mr. Peikoff’s argument big enough for an official Objectivist to drive his moralizing truck through.